-To experience Florida's most pristine and beautiful beaches away from the masses, consider passing on the perpetually populated peninsula and set your sun-loving sights on the state's loneliest region — the panhandle - instead.
+To experience Florida's most pristine and beautiful beaches away from the masses, consider passing on the perpetually populated peninsula and set your sun-loving sights on the state's loneliest region — the Panhandle — instead.

 Most people associate that northernmost thin stretch of Florida, which fronts the Gulf of Mexico, with the raucous spring break crowds of Panama City.
-The busy resort town is the heart of an area that has long been dubbed the Redneck Riviera, much to the chagrin of marketing types, who are hard at work rebranding the beaches around Panama City as the 'Emerald Coast'.
+The busy resort town is the heart of an area that has long been dubbed the Redneck Riviera, much to the chagrin of marketing types, who are hard at work rebranding the beaches around Panama City as "the Emerald Coast."

-The Nature Conservancy owns the bulk of this eastern panhandle island, giving you an idea of just how untouched Dog Island is.
+The Nature Conservancy owns the bulk of this eastern Panhandle island, giving you an idea of just how untouched Dog Island is.
 For unspoiled beaches that you can enjoy largely by your lonesome year-round, few Florida islands can compare.
-There's only one hotel on the roughly 7-mile-long island, accessed by passenger ferry from Carabelle in the Florida panhandle (50 miles southwest of Tallahassee).
-You can't bring a car to the 'island that time forget,' as the roughly 100 locals who live here call their sanctuary.
+There's only one hotel on the roughly 7-mile-long island, the loaded-with-character if lovably ramshackle Pelican Inn, where you can snag one of 8 oceanfront studios for your own private retreat.
+"The island that time forgot" is reached by passenger ferry from Carabelle (50 miles southwest of Tallahassee).
+You can't bring a car, as the roughly 100 locals who live here call it their sanctuary.
 But you're guaranteed quiet beaches with powdered-sugar sand, shells galore and aquamarine waters.
-The only place to stay on the island is the loaded-with-character if lovably ramshackle Pelican Innwhere you can snag one of eight oceanfront studios for your own private retreat.

 2: St. Joseph Peninsula State Park

-Bypass the nearby 'Truman Show'-esque resort towns of Watercolor and Seaside for the artsy community of Grayton Beach — a funky little beach burg with heaps more character and equally stunning sands.
-Hemingway-style wooden homes tucked down side streets 'paved' with crushed oyster shells conjure Florida beach towns of yesteryear.
-Come sundown, head to the Red Barfor some local color and live jazz - the bar is a longstanding institution, and Grayton Beach's version of Key West's Sloppy Joe's.
-Nearby, the Topsail Hill Preserve State Park is an unmissable natural attraction with beaches that are more secluded still and unusual maritime lakes dotting the undulating dunes.
+Bypass the nearby Truman Show-esque resort towns of WaterColor and Seaside and head to the artsy community of Grayton Beach — a funky little beach burg with heaps more character and equally stunning sands.
+Hemingway-style wooden homes are tucked down side streets "paved" with crushed oyster shells, conjuring up Florida beach towns of yesteryear.
+Come sundown, head to the Red Bar for some local color and live jazz; the bar is a longstanding institution, Grayton Beach's version of Key West's Sloppy Joe's.
+Nearby, the Topsail Hill Preserve State Park is a can't-miss natural attraction, with beaches that are more secluded still and unusual maritime lakes that dot the undulating dunes.

 4: Blue Mountain Beach